jcjimenez/reverb-color/inception/README.md

 # Inception
-This directory contains the implementation proposal based on TensorFlow and Inception v3.
+This directory contains a  implementation proposal based on TensorFlow and Inception v3.

 # Running Prediction
 In order to run prediction against an image, you can do this: